IsacKun220/com1001/FAQ.md

    [Capybara](https://rubydoc.info/github/teamcapybara/capybara/master) (see
    also the handy [cheat sheet](https://devhints.io/capybara)).

 5. *Use Google*.
-If you're unsure how to do this, or want to be more effective at using Google to find answers to programming questions, watch this video – "[Art of Googling as a Programmer](https://www.youtube.com/watch?v=JIV7wuihew8)" – for some tips.
+If you're unsure how to go about googling technical issues, or want to be more effective at using Google to find answers to programming questions, watch this video – "[Art of Googling as a Programmer](https://www.youtube.com/watch?v=JIV7wuihew8)" – for some tips.
    It's Python-centric, but the principles apply to any programming language on any platform – and pretty much anything technical.